Thursday, December 31, 2009

 One thing about renting retail space is to find the most square feet for your needs, but not too much.
 I want to have guest speakers and crafts for the children, but I won’t need that space all the time.
 Luckily, there are two nearby facilities which rent space: The Old Firehouse Art Center, and the Longmont Rec Center on Quail Road.

 What else is good about the place?
 I think it positions me for outreach to the community, as it’s a block away from a daycare facility known as Our Center, which you can read about here.
 I would like my store to partner with them, if possible.
 I think they do a valuable community service.
 I’d also like to offer opportunities to local schools, for birdwalks.
+I’d also like to model a fundraising activity after something being done at another downtown restaurant, Abbondanza, described in this article.

 Inside the store, I want to have some room to show off the merchandise.
 I don’t just want rows of feeders in boxes, but places to hang feeders.
 I don’t just want some bird baths, I’d like to have a few pumps working to make a water feature in the store.
 I want the kid’s area to be hands on, a place where kids aren’t afraid to touch things.
 I’d like to have a few comfortable chairs in the reading area, to entice people to browse.
 At the shade grown coffees and teas display, there should be hot tea and coffee to sample.
 I also want a wall with a large map of the state.
 During the year, I’ll use it to mark where my customers have spotted the first hummingbird of the season, or outline great trails for birding.
 I want to print out pictures that my customers email me with birds they’ve spotted at their feeders, or in the wild.
 I want to hold contests for amateur photographers.
 I want to make it easy for them should they want to get prints done of their birds.
 I’d also like to feature our contest winners through the year on a series of printed cards for sale in the store, with proceeds benefiting local wildlife organizations.
 I’d like to carry the work of professional local photographers, consignment style, with prints for purchase.